iotaledger/bee-rfcs/text/0001-bee-network/0001-bee-network.md

 - Which parts should be async and which not?
 - Should we use different error types for different functions in the connection?
 - Do we need the PeerConnection enum, or could we go directly with Connection trait or maybe an trait object which can be stored in the map of the router?
+- Should we use [u8] for message or is it indeed better to use the `Message` type?